Turner’s buzzer-beater gives No. 17 Vols win over No. 20 VCU

 John Fulkerson led Tennessee (6-1) with 17 points and seven rebounds.
 Jordan Bowden added 14 points and Turner scored 12 for the Vols.

-Jenkins hit a 3-pointer to tie the game at 69-69 with 5 seconds left.
-Tennessee called timeout and inbounded the ball from the frontcourt with 1.7 seconds remaining.
-Turner launched the winning shot from the right corner.

-The teams traded the lead six times and were tied six times to open the game before Tennessee closed out the first half with a 17-6 run to take a 37-26 lead at the break.
-Jalen Johnson made a 3-pointer to break a 20-20 tie and start the run.

-VCU chipped away and took its first lead of the second half on a jumper by KeShawn Curry at 58-56 with 6:42 to go.
+VCU trailed 37-26 at the half but chipped away and took its first lead of the second half on a jumper by KeShawn Curry at 58-56 with 6:42 to go.

-Fulkerson put Tennessee ahead 69-66 by blocking a shot, grabbing a rebound and then hitting a pair of free throws after he was fouled, setting up the dramatic 3-pointers in the final seconds.
+Fulkerson put Tennessee ahead 69-66 by blocking a shot, grabbing a rebound and then hitting a pair of free throws after he was fouled, setting up the clutch 3-pointers in the final seconds.

 BIG PICTURE